 Congrats!
-You are a part of the team of over 250 Canadian composers with Cypress.
+You are a part of the team of over 275 Canadian composers who have music with Cypress.

-Sign the contract – (if you haven’t done so already) and email it back to Cypress.
+Sign this contract – (if you haven’t done so already) and email it back to Cypress.
 Cypress terms are standard for the choral music publishing industry.
 We try to be transparent by keeping the contract simple and yet legally binding.
 Dr. Nickel will then sign the contract and return a copy to you.

 Register yourself with SOCAN (if you are not a member already) and register your composition.
-Choose ASCAP as the American representative.
 Include 50% to the publisher (which is normal).
 The Cypress Choral Music IP number is 710703193.
 Click here to learn more about SOCAN.

 1) – Spelling and correct hyphenation (use a dictionary please) Is it “mu-sic” or “mus-ic”?

 2) – Slurs and ties (don’t get them interchanged, please)

-3) – breathing marks – sing through each phrase yourself and consider clear diction
+3) – breath marks – sing through each phrase yourself and consider clear diction

 4) – accents – tenutos, staccatos, etc